squid-cache/squid-cache.github.io/SupportPoints.rst

  /!\ Logarithm base is 2.
 Log parameters below 1 are treated as 1 (and result in zero log value).
 The logarithm is applied to encourage balanced contributions and discourage attempts to game the system by "cheaply" inflating one of the sum elements.

-== Notes ==
+== Expected Changes ==

-We expect that the general structure of Support Points calculation will to be stable in the future.
-However the specifics will probably require some fine-tuning.
+We expect the general structure of Support Points calculation to remain stable.
+However, the specifics will probably require some fine-tuning.
 We hope that this scheme reflects service provider contribution but understand that exact measurements and comparisons are not possible in this problem domain.